brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 They would negate one of the goals we're trying to achieve: easy discoverability.

 So for now, unfortunately,
-our package will allow you to write its properties after a data transfer object is constructed.
+our package will allow you to write an object's properties after it is constructed.
 We are just careful not to do it.

 ---